tminniti/hqconnect/README.md

 I wrote this up because I was at a public library that had a bunch of access points to the same network with the same ESSID.
 My computer (or dhclient i guess) would connect to a pretty bad one that would drop out all the time.

-I'm definitely not a professional, so be nice.